How to repair most common electrical ride- on toys

 Step 3: Testing Throttle or Foot Pedal Switch

 On the throttle switch you can use the multi meter using the added chart in pic.
 The foot peddle switch you can disconnect and jump the connection on the switch I use a paper clip, if the motor starts turning once you jump the connection you know it’s the pedal switch.
+Two more switches on the vehicles are your forward/reverse and fast/slow switches.
+If your vehicle won’t run or only runs slow or wont only goes forward or reverse.
+These switches could be the problem.
+All replacement parts are available online.

 Step 4: Checking Controller and Motor